infra-geo-ouverte/igo2-lib/README.md

 This example is based on IGO2 project (https://github.com/infra-geo-ouverte/igo2.git)

 1. Clone current repository using :`git clone https://github.com/infra-geo-ouverte/igo2-lib.git`
 2. Navigate to the cloned folder : `cd igo2-lib/`
-3. Now you can checkout any igo2-lib branch based on 16.x.x release
-4. Navigate to the sub project folder : `cd projects`
+3. Navigate to the sub project folder : `cd projects`
-5. Clone the sub project repository using : `git clone https://github.com/infra-geo-ouverte/igo2.git`
+4. Clone the sub project repository using : `git clone https://github.com/infra-geo-ouverte/igo2.git`
-6. Now you can checkout any IGO2 branch based on 16.x.x release
-7. Navigate to the root folder of igo2-lib
+5. Navigate to the root folder of igo2-lib
-8. Run `npm install` to install dependencies and create the symbolic links inside the node_modules folder.
+6. Run `npm install` to install dependencies
-9. If it is your first run, you MUST run `npm run build -w @igo2/core` to ensure to have all required assets (theme, locale, ...)
+7. If it is your first run, you MUST run `npm run build -w @igo2/core` or `npm run prestart` to ensure to have all required assets (theme, locale, ...)
-10. Execute `npm run link.start -w igo2` from IGO2 project OR run or you can run the vscode task (`Launch IGO2 with link`)
+8. Execute `npm run link.start -w igo2` from IGO2 project OR run or you can run the VsCode config (`Launch IGO2 with link`)

 If you strictly want to develop inside IGO2 Library, here some step to follow: